casinca/LLM-quest/llm_quest/reinforcement_pretraining/README.md

 - We can add a small penalty/bonus to one of the rewards based on different criteria (length based like [AGPO](https://arxiv.org/abs/2503.15952), entropy based like [EDGE-GRPO](https://arxiv.org/abs/2507.21848), uniqueness of the response...)

-In our case dynamic sampling would be triggered way to often with a group size of 2 and would slow down the training.
+In our case, dynamic sampling would be triggered way to often with a group size of 2 and would slow down the training.
 We can't afford to ditch groups of equal rewards either, as at our small scale the data is precious, we want to make the most of it.

 The solution chosen here (specifically for RPT, with 3 types of rewards), was to follow an anchor/augmented reward